FREQUENTLY ASKED QUESTIONS... AND ANSWERS

 What do I need to bring?

-The campers are pretty well stocked with kitchen items.
-Please bring your own bedding and beach towels.
+The campers and cabin are pretty well stocked with kitchen items.
+Please bring your own bedding for Tutti (and for more than 2 guests in Lucy) and beach towels.
 Your food and beverages and your license to have good glamping fun.

 Is there a washroom in Tutti?

 No, sorry.
-But there is an outhouse, running water in the camper, and a pond to cool off in.
+But there is a private outhouse beside it, running water in the camper, and an outdoor shower.

 Can I have a fire and is there firewood?

 Yes.
-Each camper has their own firepit and firewood is provided.
+Each camper and cabin has their own firepit and firewood is provided.
 There are swing-out grills over each firepit if you wish to cook over the fire.

 Will I see the sunset and a starry sky and hear Amish wagons go by and coyotes howl?